GadgetAngel/Voron2.4_My_Build_Log/README.md

 $sudo reboot

-Now wait for the device to reboot and use Putty to login back in to continue onto the next step
+Now wait for the device to reboot and use Putty to log back into the Raspberry pi and continue onto the next step

 $sudo apt update
 $sudo apt full-upgrade